furinvader/re-frame-resume/README.md

         ```bash
         export CHROME_BIN=chromium-browser
        ```
-5. Clone this repo and open a terminal in the `re-frame-resume` project root directory
+5. Clone this repo and open a terminal in the `resume` project root directory

 ### Browser Setup